-- Significant growth in transbay ridership on both BART and AC Transit Transbay service - 24% on BART between 2010 and 2014 and 20% on AC Transit between 2013 and 2015 - Measure BB enables AC Transit to expand service hours for all vehicles, given the number of hours that each vehicle provides service, by approximately 14% - AC Transit is constructing the Image from Nelson\Nygaard first full Bus Rapid Transit (BRT) route in Alameda County along International Blvd (see Technology and Innovation section for more information) - BART now directly serves Oakland International Airport with a fixed-guideway (a line anchored by capital infrastructure such as overhead wires, or in this case, rail investment) connection that operates between the Coliseum BART Station and Oakland Airport, this project received significant funding from Measure B - BART is completing construction of an extension from the Fremont station to a new station in Warm Springs South Fremont; this extension is scheduled to open in late 2016 or early 2017 - Future transit expansions are currently under environmental review including extending BART to Livermore/ACE and ACE Forward, as well as many station area improvements planned throughout Alameda County.
+- Transbay ridership has grown significantly on both BART and AC Transit Transbay service - 24% on BART between 2010 and 2014 and 20% on AC Transit between 2013 and 2015. - Measure BB enables AC Transit to expand service hours for all vehicles, given the number of hours that each vehicle provides service, by approximately 14%. - AC Transit is constructing the first full Bus Rapid Transit

+(BRT) route in Alameda County along International Blvd. (see Technology and Innovation section for more information).

+- BART now directly serves Oakland International Airport with a fixed-guideway (a line anchored by capital infrastructure such as overhead wires, or in this case, rail investment) connection that operates between the Coliseum BART Station and Oakland Airport.
+This project received significant funding from Measure B. - BART is completing construction of an extension from the Fremont station to a new station in Warm Springs South Fremont; this extension is scheduled to open in late 2016 or early 2017. - Future transit expansions are currently under environmental review including extending BART to Livermore/ACE and ACE Forward, as well as many station area improvements planned throughout Alameda County.